Oxbryta (voxelotor) for sickle cell disease

 What is Oxbryta for sickle cell disease?

-Oxbryta (voxelotor) is an oral therapy conditionally approved in the U.S. for children and adults with sickle cell disease (SCD), 4 and older.
+Oxbryta (voxelotor), which is now withdrawn from the market due to safety concerns, was an oral small molecule conditionally approved in the U.S. for children and adults with sickle cell disease (SCD), ages 4 and older.

-It is used to prevent red blood cell sickling and destruction, and to reduce blood viscosity caused by the production of a faulty version of hemoglobin — the protein in red blood cells that’s responsible for oxygen transport.
-Oxbryta’s conditional approval was based on early data showing it can significantly increase levels of hemoglobin.
+It was used to prevent red blood cell sickling and destruction, and to reduce blood viscosity caused by the production of a faulty version of hemoglobin, the protein in red blood cells that’s responsible for oxygen transport.
+Oxbryta’s conditional approval was based on early data that showed it could significantly increase hemoglobin levels.

 The therapy was originally developed by Global Blood Therapeutics, which is now a Pfizer subsidiary.